bimdata/documentation-old/doc_sphinx/concepts/projects.rst

  * your Document Management System
  * and BCFs.

-.. note:: BCF
+.. seealso:: BCF

    A BCF is linked to a project, not a model.

 A project member can see all other members, and admin member can add a user to the project.